SAP-samples/teched2022-XP160/README.md

 ## Requirements

-SAP BTP trial account or SAP BTP enterprise account with entitlements to SAP Business Application Studio, SAP Launchpad service (see Managing Entitlements).
+SAP BTP trial account with entitlements to SAP Business Application Studio and SAP Launchpad service.
-If you are using a Cloud-credit-based SAP BTP account no entitlements are necessary but are aware that you have enough cloud credits or an unused free-tier service plan.
-To run this mission part you need to have the SAP BTP account administrator privilege.
+To run this mission you need to have the SAP BTP account administrator privilege.

 ## Exercises